arathi14-coder/arathi14-coder.github.oi/docs/01-Block-Diagram/Block-Diagram.md

 Two push buttons are included for manual debugging, allowing local control of PUSH (extend) and PULL (retract) movement without needing external input.

 Power Stage: 9V to 5V 2.2A Regulator (TI MSR5-0R005F1)
-**Steps down the shared team power supply to a safe and stable 5 V for the PIC microcontroller and H-Bridge.
+Steps down the shared team power supply to a safe and stable 5 V for the PIC microcontroller and H-Bridge.
-**Ensures enough current for solenoid actuation without dropping voltage.
+Ensures enough current for solenoid actuation without dropping voltage.

 Microchip PIC18F57Q43 Curiosity Nano
-**Main controller that receives two digital inputs from teammates.
+Main controller that receives two digital inputs from teammates.
-**Generates two digital outputs to the H-Bridge to control solenoid direction.
+Generates two digital outputs to the H-Bridge to control solenoid direction.
-**Serves as the "brain" of the actuator subsystem.
+Serves as the "brain" of the actuator subsystem.
-**Allows debugging using local buttons without teammates' boards.
+Allows debugging using local buttons without teammates' boards.

-**Inputs**
+Inputs
 Digital Input 1: Armandoconnected to connector 1 on the microcontroller, indicating when to turn ON the LED.
 Digital Input 2: Manny: connected to connector 2 on the microcontroller, indicating when to actuate the solenoid (open/close event request).

 Push Buttons: used for debugging
-**pen Button - (Solenoid Pull)
+Push Button - (Solenoid Pull)
-**Close Button - (Solenoid Push)
+Close Button - (Solenoid Push)

 H-Bridge (Fairchild FAN8100N)
-**Takes directional control signals from the PIC.
-**Reverses current polarity through the solenoid.
-**Enables full bidirectional motion which is required for Spark Guard cover movement.
+Takes directional control signals from the PIC.Reverses current polarity through the solenoid.
+Enables full bidirectional motion which is required for Spark Guard cover movement.

 Solenoid (SparkFun #11015 Bidirectional):
-**Physical actuator responsible for cover lock/unlock function.
-**Pulls or pushes based on H-Bridge output.
+Physical actuator responsible for cover lock/unlock function.Pulls or pushes based on H-Bridge output.

 8 pin connectors:
 Two 8-pin headers route signals between teammate boards and mine.